Nevada's Poison Control Center sees a "significant" increase in calls from people taking ivermectin | ExBulletin

 Nevada’s Poison Control Center sees a “significant” increase in calls from people taking ivermectin

-Las Vegas (class) – The Nevada Toxicology Administration has received more calls about people who have been exposed to ivermectin, even though doctors and government agencies have warned that ivermectin use is not approved for the treatment of COVID-19.
-I am reporting that.
+Las Vegas (class) – The Nevada Toxicology Administration has increased calls for people who say they have been exposed to ivermectin, despite doctors and government agencies warning that the use of ivermectin is not approved for the treatment of COVID-19.
+I am reporting.

 Ivermectin is an antiparasitic drug used for both the treatment and prevention of animals.
-However, there is no evidence that it is effective against COVID-19, which is a virus and not a parasite.
+There is no evidence that it is effective against COVID-19, which is a virus and not a parasite.

 “COVID-19 (Coronavirus Disease.
 We have lived with it sometimes for what looks forever.” article Read on the FDA website.
 “Given the number of deaths caused by the disease, it’s probably not surprising that some consumers are considering unconventional treatments that haven’t been approved or approved by the Food and Drug Administration.”